 Light spark knock at low engine speeds is not harmful to your engine.
-However, continued heavy spark knock at high speeds can cause damage and should be reported to your dealer immediately.
-Engine damage resulting from operating with a heavy spark knock may not be covered by the new vehicle warranty.

-Poor quality gasoline can cause problems such as hard starting, stalling and stumble.
-If you experience these problems, try another brand of regular gasoline before considering service for the vehicle.
+However, continued heavy spark knock at high speeds can cause damage and immediate service is required.
+Poor quality gasoline can cause problems such as hard starting, stalling and hesitations.
+If you experience these symptoms, try another brand of "regular" gasoline before considering service for the vehicle.